-- Position a ladder correctly.
-For stability, a ladder has to be planted with its feet one quarter of its extended length away from the house.
-For example a 12-foot ladder should be positioned 3 feet from the house.
+- Try to position a ladder correctly, be it an industrial ladder or a stair ladder.
+For stability, a ladder has to be planted with its feet one-quarter of its extended length away from the house.
+For example, a 12-foot ladder should be positioned 3 feet from the house.
 There is also a sticker on the side of the ladder that illustrates the angle that the ladder should be placed.
 It looks like a capital “L” with the bottom of the “L” parallel to the ground.

 - Don’t carry an extension ladder upright as you move it.
 You can easily lose control of it in this position.
 Instead, lower it and carry it parallel to the ground.

 - Make sure the ladder is positioned on a level surface.
 Never use rocks or bricks or any item to prop up a side of a ladder.